Kitura/BlueSocket/README.md

 ## Testing

-To run the supplied unit tests for **Socketr** from the command line:
+To run the supplied unit tests for **Socket** from the command line:

 ```
 % cd <path-to-clone>